Saudi Arabia eyes OPEC+ production increase -WSJ | Headlines

 - Saudi Arabia

-Saudi Arabia and other OPEC oil producers are discussing an output increase, the Wall Street Journal reported on Monday, citing the group's delegates.
+Saudi Arabia and other OPEC oil producers are discussing an output increase, the Wall Street Journal reported on Monday, citing unnamed delegates within the group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)